RFK Jr. Says There is an 'autism Epidemic'. Is It True? | 🔬 LatestLY

 The number of autism diagnoses in the US has been rising for decades.
 About 1 in 36 children were identified with autism spectrum disorder in 2020.
 That's up from 1 in 150 children in 2000, according to data from the U.S. Centers for Disease Control and Prevention (CDC).

-"The NIH is fully committed to leaving no stone unturned in confronting this catastrophic epidemic — employing only gold-standard, evidence-based science."
+"The NIH (National Institutes of Health) is fully committed to leaving no stone unturned in confronting this catastrophic epidemic — employing only gold-standard, evidence-based science."
 HHS Director of Communications Andrew Nixon said in a statement Thursday.

 But experts are highly skeptical of Kennedy's claims that he will be able to determine the causes of autism in just a few months.